 - Butter Beans = Lima Beans

 For instance, I cannot find canned sliced Yellow Wax Beans here in Australia.
 No Libby's or Del Monte Wax Beans in sight!
 To think of it, Yellow Wax Beans aren't that common fresh either!
+However, we have lots of Cannellini Beans, or sometimes called Cannelloni Bean Salad by mistake

 If you can't find a specific bean, then swap it up a bit with what you have in your supermarket aisle.
 I had to use 4 cans of Green Beans instead of 2, because Wax Beans weren't available.
 If you don't like Kidney Beans, only use 1 can, and add more Butter Beans instead!